Did you know saving for a mortgage takes between 2 and 10 years on average?

 Reviewing some of your biggest outgoings, particularly anything that’s on direct debit from your account can help you make a lot of savings.
 Look at gym memberships or subscriptions that you don’t use.
 If your contracts are up for renewal research a cheaper alternative while you’re saving for your mortgage.
 You can also have a look at reducing any extras you don’t need on your phone plans or car insurance that might help boost your savings.

-Find out how you can reduce your car insurance premiums with our AA guide.
+We have a handy blog post on how you can reduce your car insurance premiums with help from The AA.

 To get yourself into a mortgage saving mind frame, set yourself a realistic timeline.
 Keeping your end goal in mind can help you avoid spending money you could be saving.